LannySam/Capstone_Project/README.md

 ## Project Overview
 Analyze the Cyclitics bike-share data to determine the difference how Annual Members and Casual Riders use Cyclitics bikes differently.

-## Data Source
+## The Dataset

-The data was for year 2020, provided for the completion of the data analytics program [Download Here](https://divvy-tripdata.s3.amazonaws.com/index.html).
+The dataset was for quarter 1, year 2020, provided for the completion of the data analytics program [Download Here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 The file was downloaded in CSV format and was converted to XLS format.
 The converted XLS format was saved in a subfolder named XLS_data.

 ## Tools
 - Excel